Supporting Educators • Promoting Learning

 Those immediately affected by the imposition of a regulatory framework could include:

-Alongside the possibility of so many disrupted musician’s lives, the sad reality is that many aspiring players would also find themselves abandoned, unable to find suitable provision, and the impact would undoubtedly be felt by communities throughout the UK.
+Alongside the possibility of so many disrupted musician’s lives, the sad reality is that many aspiring players would also find themselves abandoned, unable to find suitable provision.

 Here in the UK we are blessed with the freedom to choose what we learn, how, where and with whom.
 Throughout our lives, from cradle to grave, we have liberty to pursue our interests and passions.
 The loss of autonomy and imposition of government regulation on any of our volitional activities would represent a huge societal shift.